 Every fruit that start with J has a unique taste and has its benefits.
 Numerous 'J' fruits are a source of Vitamin C, which helps boost our immune system and is the reason behind glowing skin.

 The fruits we mention contain a lot of potassium, which is beneficial for the heart and regulates blood pressure.
-Eating these delicate fruits requires less digestion effort.
+Eating these fruits requires less digestion effort.
 Find many exciting facts about each fruit's history, production, and health benefits.

 While exploring these fruits, you might want to incorporate them into small items, such as Luggage Tags.